tahini/lttng-utils/README.md

 ### Profiles

 LTTng-utils comes with a set of pre-defined profiles for common tracing use cases.
 Users can define their own profiles as well.
-The ``lttng-utils --list-profiles`` command will show the paths that are searched for profile, typically, the builtin script's path, ``$HOME/.lttng-utils/profiles/`` and a ``profiles/`` directory in the current directory.
+The ``lttng-record-trace --list-profiles`` command will show the paths that are searched for profile, typically, the builtin script's path, ``$HOME/.lttng-utils/profiles/`` and a ``profiles/`` directory in the current directory.
 You can just create a new file named ``myprofile.profile`` in one of those directory and edit it.
 Profiles are yaml files with the following structure:

 ```
 desc: